 Resist the urge to straighten your arms – your elbows must remain bent.
 Straightening the elbows will take the weight off your back – nullifying the asana’s benefits.

 Also, notice if you are involuntarily pushing your elbows out – if you are, bring them back in, closer to your body.
 It is in this position that the spine, and the muscles around it, get the best workout.

 Remember that you can control the load on your spine by transferring some of it to

 As your back muscles get more and more supple, and as the back becomes more flexible, you can arch your back more and more.

 Arch your back fully and fold your legs at the knees.
 In the final position, your feet will touch your head.

 If you are able to reach this final frontier, you don’t have to worry about your back any more – its in perfect shape!

 It is not.
 If you do this asana every day, you will be able to arch your back, say a centimeter further every day.
 In about 3 months, you will be able to do the Supta Bhujangasana, with ease!

 6. A Variation

-There is a variant of the Bhujangasana, where you can straighten your elbows.
+There is a variant of the Bhujangasana, where you

 Start in position 1, where you had your arms folded, one palm on the other, with your chin resting on top.